godotengine/godot-docs/classes/class_projectsettings.rst

 - :ref:`String<class_String>` **rendering/quality/depth_prepass/disable_for_vendors**

-Disable depth pre-pass for some GPU vendors (usually mobile), as their architecture already does this.
+Disables depth pre-pass for some GPU vendors (usually mobile), as their architecture already does this.

 .. _class_ProjectSettings_property_rendering/quality/depth_prepass/enable: